horaceg/blog/content/posts/bayes.md

 In Bayesian inference, parameters are random and data is not.

-Here is the Bayes formula that we care about in inferential bayesian statistics:
+Here is the formula that we care about in inferential bayesian statistics:

 $$\mathrm{posterior} \propto \mathrm{prior} \times \mathrm{likelihood}$$